dciccale/placeholder-enhanced/README.md

 - Cross-browser & Cross-styling
 - Support for all input types, password, textarea, text, email, search, url, etc...
 - Robust: it heavely behave as the HTML5 placeholder defined in the specs
-- Normalize placeholder behaviour in modern browsers
+- Normalize placeholder behaviour in modern browsers (optional).
+This means the placeholder will hide on input focus.
 - Fix jQuery.val() function to work as expected to set/get the value of inputs with placeholder
-- Lightweight: **890 bytes** minified & gzipped
+- Lightweight: **955 bytes** minified & gzipped

 *Requires jQuery 1.4.4 or higher*